tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 These are the screenshots of installation of Wazuh setup in Ubuntu 22.04

-Then I went to the browser & I typed
+Then I went to the browser & typed

 ```bash
 https://192.168.159.153:5601